 Why Take the ACT Test?

-- ACT test score can help you get into a good university.
+- So why take the ACT test?
+ACT test score can help you get into a good university.
 And by impressive, it does not mean a test score of 21.

 - The ACT test scores of the students will follow them around.
 When they apply for their first entry-level job, their ACT test score is going to be on their resume.